 For most use cases one level is enough to do all your testing with.

 There is the possibility, however, to create multiple levels.
-This can be done, for example, if you only want to run certain categories if other categories (in another level) get a certain amount of points.
-After adding a new level you can set these amount of points in the footer of the set above.
+This can be done, for example, if you only want to run certain categories if other categories (in another level) get a certain percentage of points.
+After adding a new level you can set this percentage in the footer of the set above.

 Levels are executed in order, and not concurrently.